jeroen66124/jeroen66124.github.io/_posts/2023-04-12-remote-gaming-setup-steam-link-playnite.md

 To install Raspberry Pi OS, follow these steps:

-1. Download the **[Raspberry Pi Imager](https://www.raspberrypi.com/software/)** from the Raspberry Pi website.
+1. Download the **[Raspberry Pi Imager](https://www.raspberrypi.com/software/)** from the Raspberry Pi website
-2. Insert your microSD card into your computer and open the Raspberry Pi Imager.
+2. Insert your microSD card into your computer and open the Raspberry Pi Imager
-3. Select the **[Raspberry Pi OS (Legacy)](https://www.raspberrypi.com/software/operating-systems/#raspberry-pi-os-legacy)**  option and follow the on-screen instructions to install it onto your microSD card.
+3. Select the **[Raspberry Pi OS (Legacy)](https://www.raspberrypi.com/software/operating-systems/#raspberry-pi-os-legacy)**  option and follow the on-screen instructions to install it onto your microSD card
-4. Once the installation is complete, insert the microSD card into your Raspberry Pi.
+4. Once the installation is complete, insert the microSD card into your Raspberry Pi and turn it on
+5. Follow the instructions on the Raspbian Installation wizard and continue with the guide afterwards

 Here is a quick 30 second video with visual instructions:
 {% include embed/youtube.html id='CQtliTJ41ZE' %}